plone/training/mastering-plone/volto_talkview.rst

 * Displaying data stored in fields of content types
 * React Basics

-.. topic:: Topic Title

-    Subsequent indented lines comprise
-    the body of the topic, and are interpreted as body elements.

 In Volto the default visualization for your new content type "talk" only shows the title, description and the image.